 General concept of forest protection.
 Various abiotic and biotic forest damaging agencies.
 Tree disease concept and disease cycle.
 Biodegradation of wood - microscopic and chemical effects of white rot, brown rot, soft rot and wood discoloration.
 Heart rots - factors affecting heart rots, damage caused, compartmentalization of decay in trees and management of heart rots.
-Role of mycorrhiza is tree health.
-Important diseases and insects of forest trees-Teak, Sal, Shisham, Acarda, Dalbergia, Deodar, Pines and Camarina.
-Hiological control of ment posts and diseases of forest trees Nature of disease resistance.
-Principles and methods of integrated peats management, Insect attractants and repellents.
-Important insect peats of numeries, plantations, avenue trees and their management.
-Insect health, Climate change impact on forest fire.
-Forest fire maniforing systems.
+Role of mycorrhiza in tree health.
+Important diseases and insects of forest trees- Teak, Sal, Shisham, Acacia, Dalbergia, Deodar, Pines and Casuarina.
+Biological control of insect pests and diseases of forest trees Nature of disease resistance.
+Principles and methods of integrated pests management; Insect attractants and repellents.
+Important insect pests of nurseries, plantations, avenue trees and their management.
+Insect pests of seeds of forest trees and their management.
+Forest fire and its impact on overall forest health.
+Climate change impact on forest fire.
+Forest fire monitoring systems.

 Collection, identification and preservation of important insect pests and disease specimens of forest plants.
 Preparation of culture media and methods of inoculation.
 Vegetative and reproductive study of pathogens.
-Detection of insect infestation and seed borne mycoffors.
-Assessment of losses due to diseases, insect pests etc. Fire control methods and devices, Familiarization with the meteorological and plant protection equipment, Application of pesticides and bio-control agents in the management of insect pests, weeds, diseases in nurseries and plantations, Extraction of spores of Vesicular arbuncular mycordizal (VAM), fungi from soil and assessment of mycrordizal root infection, Preparations of different penticides; Preparation of fungicidal solutions heater efficacy and in vivo efficacy assessments chiral in the and
+Detection of insect infestation and seed borne mycoflora.
+Assessment of losses due to diseases, insect pests etc. Fire control methods and devices, Familiarization with the meteorological and plant protection equipment, Application of pesticides and bio- control agents in the management of insect pests, weeds, diseases in nurseries and plantations, Extraction of spores of Vesicular arbuscular mycorrhizal (VAM), fungi from soil and assessment of mycrorrhizal root infection, Preparations of different pesticides; Preparation of fungicidal solutions; In-vitro efficacy and In vivo efficacy assessments.

 Bakshi BK.
 1976.
-Forest Pathology.Controller of Publications, GOI Jha LK &SenSarna PK.
-1994.Forest Entomology.
-Ashish Publ.
+Forest Pathology.Controller of Publications, GOI.

+Jha LK & SenSarna PK.
+1994.Forest Entomology.Ashish Publ.
 House.

 S SNegi, 2006.
 Handbook of Forest Protection.
-International Book Dist., Reprint
+International Book Dist., Reprint afinel.
+22 Door and

 Schmidt, Olaf 2006.
-Wood and Tree Fungl: Biology Damage Protection and Use, Today & Tomorrow's Printers and Publishers, New Delhi.
+Wood and Tree Fungi: Biology Damage Protection and Use, Today & Tomorrow's Printers and Publishers, New Delhi.